Why a purpose-built time series database?

 Time-stamped data is ingested, collected, and transformed by developers to trigger workflows or alerts.
 The data includes measurements or events that are tracked, monitored, downsampled, and aggregated over time.

-Why InfluxDB for crypto?
+Why InfluxDB for gaming?

 How InfluxDB can help